eclipse-vertx/vert.x/groovy_web_tutorial.md

 ### Scaling the web server

 Scaling up the web server part is trivial.
 Simply start up more instances of the webserver.
-You can do this by changing the line that starts the `web-server` module to something like:
+You can do this by changing the line that starts the verticle `WebServer.groovy` to something like:

     // Start 32 instances of the web server!

-    deployVerticle('web-server', webServerConf, 32)
+    deployVerticle('WebServer.groovy', null, 32)

 (*Vert.x is clever here, it notices that you are trying to start multiple servers on the same host and port, and internally it maintains a single listening server, but round robins connections between the various instances*.)

+<<<<<<< HEAD
 ### More complex web applications

 In this simple web application, there was no need to write any custom server side modules, but in more complex applications you might want to write your own server side services which can be used by clients (or by other server side code).